janetjoywilson/janetjoywilson.github.io/index.md

 <br />

-Want to see what I'll be talking about next on GLOBAL TV The Morning Show?
+<i class="fa fa-television" aria-hidden="true"></i> Want to see what I'll be talking about next on GLOBAL TV The Morning Show?
 Tune in October 20 at 8:10 am for some FRIGHTFUL FICTION!

-Words & wine come together for the inaugural The Print Lounge on Wednesday November 30th, 7-8:30 pm at the Old Mill, Toronto with Christine Fischer Guy.
+<i class="fa fa-ticket" aria-hidden="true"></i> Words & wine come together for the inaugural The Print Lounge on Wednesday November 30th, 7-8:30 pm at the Old Mill, Toronto with Christine Fischer Guy.